wowitsjack/choochoo-loader/README.md

 ✅ **Proton/WINE UI Compatibility Fixes** – Prevents common graphical/UI bugs that occur when running trainers in a non-native Windows environment.

-✅ **Seamless Steam Deck Integration** – Works effortlessly with Steam’s Proton compatibility layer, making it easy to add trainers and patches on the go.
+✅ **Seamless Steam Deck Integration** – Works effortlessly with Steam's Proton compatibility layer, making it easy to add trainers and patches on the go.

 Whether you are playing on **Linux**, **macOS (via Whisky)**, or **Steam Deck**, **ChooChoo** makes sure that your trainers, DLLs, and patches just...work.